-A sober New Year’s can be an alien concept to people in the earliest stages of recovery.
-How do you get through one of the biggest party nights of the year without alcohol?
-The best way you can go about avoiding temptation and risking a relapse is by planning out the events of your evening.
+A sober new year can be an alien concept to people in the earliest stages of recovery.
+How do you start a sober new year after years of drinking?
+The best way to avoid temptation and the risk of a relapse is by planning out the events of your evening, month, and year ahead.
 Take control of everything in your environment and make active choices not to drink.
-Here are a few tips on still having a good time without ending up with a hangover and a lot of regrets.
+Keep reading for a few tips on staying true to your sober resolutions and avoiding a hangover and a lot of regrets.

 If you still feel too raw and new when it comes to being around others drinking, find a place to go where there will not be any excessive celebration.
 Rent out a room by the beach or in the woods for yourself and a few people who support your recovery.
 Or go by yourself and spend the time catching up on your favorite TV shows or movies.

-Afraid the local restaurant might be full of revelers?
-Have your food delivered or bring your own for a private sober New Years celebration.
+Afraid the local restaurant might be full of people drinking?
+Have your food delivered, or bring your own for a private sober celebration.
 You get to come home feeling no after-effects of alcohol and a renewed sense of purpose.

-Take charge of your sobriety by throwing a sober New Year’s dinner for family and friends.
+Take charge of your sobriety by throwing a sober dinner for family and friends when you reach an important milestone in your recovery journey.
 Focus on creating some delicious foods for your guests to enjoy.
 Preoccupying yourself with recipes and table arrangement is a good way of keeping your mind off alcohol.

 Be careful about who you add to your guest list.
 You only want people around who understand your struggle and do not see it as an inconvenience to their fun.
 Make it clear from the outset that there will be no alcohol or other substances allowed.
 Do not be afraid to take control and remove someone who does not respect your ground rules.

 If you do not consider yourself much of a cook, throw your friends and family a fun game night.
-Yes, you should have the old standbys like Monopoly on hand.
-However, get creative and try making some elaborate set-ups for games.
+Having old favorites like Monopoly on hand can make game night a breeze.
+However, you can also get creative and make elaborate game set-ups.
 Think indoor bowling or egg races around your living room.
 For example, some other possible game night activities:

 - Cookie decorating contest